 As your grief counselor, I will help you navigate the stormy waters of grief and loss.
 We will work through the stages of grief and work towards healing and developing healthy coping skills.
 I will listen with empathy and compassion and support you through your time of pain, loss, and aching grief to soothe your heart and soul.
 I can help you understand the myriad emotions you are experiencing and find productive and godly ways to express your grief.
 I am trained in grief counseling for children, teens, and adults and have experience leading school- and church-based children’s grief groups.

 I have a passion for teaching and thoroughly enjoy watching clients grow and attain goals they have set for their lives.
 I offer coaching in a variety of areas with the goal of empowering you to reach your goals through education, counseling, and Biblical guidance.
 As a Christian coach, one of my goals is to help you shift unhealthy mindsets and establish healthier coping skills.

 I offer 53-minute sessions.
 Sessions can be held more than once per week, weekly, or every other week.
 Scheduling options are discussed in greater detail during your Risk-Free Initial Session.

 Availability (by office location):

 - Bothell – Wednesday, Thursday, Friday and Saturday

 - Mill Creek – Tuesday

 Insurance: As a Licensed Social Worker Associate Independent Clinical (LSWAIC), some insurance companies will reimburse for a portion of my services (as an Out of Network Provider).
-Please consult with your insurance provider as to whether they specifically cover adolescents, individuals, and couples.
+Please consult with your insurance provider as to whether they specifically cover adolescents, individuals.

 Receipts/Statements: In the event, you require a printed or digital receipt, I will provide receipts for personal use, insurance reimbursement, Flex Spending Accounts (FSA), and Health Savings Accounts (HSA).